Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

-The present BFO\textsubscript{1}/SRO\textsubscript{1} SLs exhibit two competing phases which are very close in energy.
-In other words, it is likely that these ?conventional?
-(Figure~\ref{fig:projections}a) and ?super-ordered?
-(Figure~\ref{fig:projections}c) phases coexist at room temperature.
-Based on the projection of the atomic displacements onto the phonon calculated in Figure~\ref{fig:phonons}., we were able to construct a set of six symmetry-adapted characteristic displacement patterns: $u_{\Gamma_1}$ represents polar displacements of the Bi sublattice in the [001] direction; $u_{\Gamma_5}$ represent antipolar motions of Bi and Sr ions along the [110] direction and it is akin to polar displacements found in hybrid improper ferroelectrics~\cite{rondinelli2012octahedral}.
+Since the “conventional” (Figure~\ref{fig:projections}a) and “super-ordered” (Figure~\ref{fig:projections}c) phases { are so close in energy (9~meV/p.u.)}, it is { possible} that they coexist at room temperature {($\frac{k_B T}{2} \approx 12.5$~meV at room temperature), as coexisting metastable phases have already been observed in some BFO-based superlattices~\cite{caretta2023non,gu2024}}. { It is also known that external stimuli such as THz or visible excitation~\cite{Nova2019}, thermal quenching~\cite{Nahas2020} or electric field application~\cite{caretta2023non} (for dielectric superlattices such as BFO/LFO) may be employed to access close in energy metastable states}.
+We now set out to understand the atomistic energy landscape explaining the emergence of this super-ordered phase in BFO$_1$/SRO$_1$ { using symmetry-relevant modes and a Taylor expansion of the energy around the high-symmetry structure of Figure~\ref{fig:phonons}a.
+Such approach has been successfully applied over the years to derive effective Hamiltonians in complex perovskite oxides such as BiFeO\textsubscript{3}~\cite{Kornev2007} and related superlattices~\cite{Zanolli2013} providing excellent agreement with experimental observations~\cite{Infante2010,Rispens2014}}.
+Based on the projection of the atomic displacements onto the phonon calculated in Figure~\ref{fig:phonons}, we were able to construct a set of six symmetry-adapted characteristic displacement patterns: $u_{\Gamma_1}$ represents polar displacements of the Bi sublattice in the [001] direction; $u_{\Gamma_5}$ represent antipolar motions of Bi and Sr ions along the [110] direction and it is akin to polar displacements found in hybrid improper ferroelectrics~\cite{rondinelli2012octahedral}.
 Meanwhile $u_{Z_5}$ indicates that these latter displacement change sign every chemical period along the out-of-plane direction; $\phi_{M_2}$ and $\phi_{A_2}$ represent the oxygen tilting pattern around $[001]$ summarized in Figure~\ref{fig:tilts}; $\phi_{M_5}$ represents an $a^-a^-0$ pattern of oxygen octahedra rotations.
 Both the conventional and super-ordered phases show the $M_5$ tilts with similar magnitude (see Figure~\ref{fig:tilts}), as well as the $\Gamma_1$ polar out-of-plane polar motion of the Bi ions towards the FeO\textsubscript{2} plane.
-Condensing those 2 modes from the high symmetry \textit{P4mm} structure shows that they lower energy the most (see Figure~\ref{fig:energetics}).
-Interestingly enough, $u_{\Gamma_1}$ only favors displacements of Bi towards the FeO\textsubscript{2} plane.